ghadiben0/Project-Zum-Portal/docs/source/zumportaldefinition.rst

 Each new hires or experienced users have the access to log into the portal using credentials.
 Each Credential has a unique identification that should not be shared with other **Employees**.

-Based on the Organization chart and :tooltip:`Role & Permission|zumportalusers.rst`, each **Employee** is defined in the portal based on his/her "Role".
+Based on the Organization chart and :ref:`Role & Permission <zum-portal-users>`, each **Employee** is defined in the portal based on his/her "Role".

 Roles defintion is important as it provides authorization to access the portal based on certain views: Full Access, View Only, Limited Access.